 Interest rates under the QSPE's variable funding note facility are variable and are determined based on the commercial paper rate plus a spread of 2.50%.
 Accordingly, changes in the prime rate, the commercial paper rate or LIBOR, which are affected by changes in interest rates generally, will affect the interest rate on, and therefore our costs under, these credit facilities.
 Additionally, changes in the credit ratings of our commercial paper facility providers could affect the interest rate on the commercial paper they issue, and therefore our borrowing costs.
 We are also exposed to interest rate risk through the interest-only strip we receive from our sales of receivables to the QSPE, due to rate variability under the QSPE's variable funding note discussed above.
-Since January 31, 2009, our interest rate sensitivity has decreased on the interest-only strip as the variable rate portion of the QSPE's debt has decreased from \$292.5 million, or 66.1% of its total debt, to \$246.0 million, or 62.1% of its total debt.
-As a result, a 100 basis point increase in interest rates on the variable rate debt would increase borrowing costs of the QSPE \$2.5 million over a 12-month period, based on the balance outstanding at April 30, 2009.
+Since January 31, 2009, our interest rate sensitivity has decreased on the interest-only strip as the variable rate portion of the QSPE's debt has decreased from \$292.5 million, or 66.1% of its total debt, to \$210.0 million, or 58.3% of its total debt.
+As a result, a 100 basis point increase in interest rates on the variable rate debt would increase borrowing costs of the QSPE by \$2.1 million over a 12-month period, based on the balance outstanding at July 31, 2009.

 Interest rates under our revolving credit facility are variable and are determined, at our option, as the base rate, which is the prime rate plus the base rate margin, which ranges from 0.25% to 0.75%, or LIBOR plus the LIBOR margin, which ranges from 2.25% to 2.75%.
-At April 30, 2009, there was \$59.7 million outstanding under this facility.
-On March 31, 2009, we entered into interest rate swaps with notional amounts totaling \$30.0 million to fix the rate on a portion of these balances.
-As a result, a 100 basis point increase in interest rates on the revolving credit facility would increase our borrowing costs \$0.3 million over a 12-month period, based on the balance outstanding at April 30, 2009, after considering the impact of the interest rate swaps.
+At July 31, 2009, there was \$130.1 million outstanding under this facility.
+On March 31, 2009, we entered into interest rate swaps with notional amounts totaling \$30.0 million to fix the rate on a portion of these balances and on June 23, 2009 we entered into an additional \$10.0 million of interest rate swaps to fix the rate on a portion of the balances.
+As a result, a 100 basis point increase in interest rates on the revolving credit facility would increase our borrowing costs by \$0.9 million over a 12-month period, based on the balance outstanding at July 31, 2009, after considering the impact of the interest rate swaps.